 Ian is associated with a number of successful civic campaigns over the past decade.
-He is a leading road safety advocate; he led the campaign to establish the costs of segregation in Northern Ireland; and is now an advocate of welfare reform.
+He is a leading road safety advocate; he led the campaign to establish the costs of segregation in Northern Ireland; and is now an advocate of welfare and health reform.
 His presentations and training focus on the need to re-design government in Northern Ireland (and across the West) to meet the challenge of the growing economies primarily of the Far East.

 A frequent traveller, Ian has advised governments and think tanks across Europe – from Poland to Catalonia – on communications and language policy.
 He has a particular interest in German-speaking Europe and Southern Africa.